Bears-R-Us/arkouda/CONTRIBUTING.md

 - Only members of the core dev team with quite a bit of experience writing and reviewing PRs should merge pull requests.
 If you're unsure, ask first.
 - Only merge PRs with 2 or more concurrent approvals from members of the core dev team with limited exceptions.
 - Only merge PRs after the CI has passed and if there are no conflicts.
-Ideally rebase or merge with master first.
+Ideally rebase or merge with main first.
 - We prefer to have all feedback resolved before a PR is merged.
 - If you wrote it, don't merge it.
 It's best practice for someone else to decide it's ready to be merged.
 - To keep the commit history simple and allow for easy manipulation of PRs, we use the `Squash-and-Merge` functionality of GitHub's web interface.